jraymondt/badgers-rift/src/content/blog/2024/serenity-saver.md

 I was able to meditate for 20 mins this morning, when I open my eyes I was staring a my screen saver, which ahhh, you had to be there I guess.

-I am now healed, praise Allah.
+I am now healed, praise the.

 ### pristine

 ![blob](/img/2024/blobatthebeech.jpg)

 Schema foundations interview went swimmingly? who knows, I probably won't drown at least, got myself some floaties.

-Speaking of floaties and speaking, I am going to a thing: [WAPAA](https://wapaa.org.au) I will be recording some of the speakers, excite.

 Stay floaty and have a nice weekend.